Danderson123/primers-containers/README.md

 ### Defining the singularity container

-The software we want to include in our container is often specified by writing a singularity recipe as a module definition file ending with `.def`. [task1/minimap2.def](https://github.com/Danderson123/primers-containers/blob/master/task1/minimap2-recipe.def) is a recipe I have written to install minimap2 in a singularity container.
+The software we want to include in our container is often specified by writing a singularity recipe as a module definition file ending with `.def`. [task1/minimap2.def](https://github.com/Danderson123/primers-containers/blob/master/task1/minimap2-recipe.def) is a recipe I have written to install minimap2 in a singularity image.
 Singularity containers are essentially completely bare instances of the specified operating system, so we have to specify every programme that we will need to install the software we want to put in our container.
 We will be downloading `curl` and `tar` so we can download and expand the binary.

-### Building the singularity container
+### Building the singularity image

 We can then build the singularity container using:
 ```{bash}